Useful Words and Phrases to use in IELTS Essay

-B. This is due to kerb the number of accidents happen each year.
+B. This is due to kerb the number of accidents happens each year.

 5. To put it another way: (Phrase) - To explain something in a different way, put another way.

 A. To put it another way, whether we like it or not, the authority is going to impose a heavy tax on the citizens.

-B. To put in another way, this is one of the major causes for the greenhouse effect.
+B. To put in another way, this is one of the major causes of the greenhouse effect.

-6. Furthermore: (adverb) - In addition, additionally.
+6. Furthermore: (Adverb) - In addition, additionally.